hpcuantwerpen/UAntwerpen-easyconfigs/p/protobuf/README.md

   putting the current directory in front.

 ## Our EasyConfig files

+### Protobuf for the 2017 and 2018 toolchains

+* Those for the 2017 toolchains did not include Python support
+* Some EasyConfigs for the 2018 toolchains do include Python support.
+This was needed for, e.g., TensorFlow.
+We build upon an EasyConfig we found elsewhere:
+   * Autotools-based configuration
+   * Build process also includes the build step for the Python extension.
+This was added through `buildopts` that adds extra commands after the make process.
+   * Install process also includes the install step for the Python extension, implemented through `installopts` that adds additional commands after the `make install` for protobuf.

 ### Protobuf 3.11.2 for the 2019b toolchains (intel/2019b with GCCcore/8.3.0)